 The RMO Way

 RMO is California terminology that stands for Responsible Managing Officer.
-RMO is a licensed Contractor who serves as the qualifying officer for a new corporate Contractor’s License.
+RMO is a licensed Contractor who serves as the qualifying individual for a new corporate Contractor’s License.
 The RMO is responsible for supervision of the company’s operations to ensure compliance with State regulations.

-Each Contractor’s license must have a Qualifier.
+Each Contractor’s license must have a qualifying individual.